Gofredo Teles Júnior: Life

-Gofredo Telles reading the Letter to the Brazilians in 1977, at the University of São Paulo Law School at Largo de São Francisco.

 In 1977 Telles was the main writer of the Letter to the Brazilians (Portuguese:Carta aos Brasileiros), in which jurists condemned the military dictatorship and called for the rule of law.

 Telles's choice to write and read the letter was strategic, due to his lack of ties with the Left and his repudiation of Marxism, as an integralist.
 With widespread national repercussion, the Letter was featured throughout the Brazilian press and made front-page headlines in the world's main newspapers, and was translated into numerous languages.
 The following year, Institutional Act no. 5 was revoked, and the year after amnesty was granted to opponentes and military alike.

 He taught for nearly 45 years.
 In 1985, by force of law, was compulsorily retired upon reaching seventy years old .Shortly after his retirement, and by the unanimous vote of the university council, he was honored with the title of "Professor Emeritus of the University of São Paulo".

 On October 5, 1988, the date of the promulgation of the Federal Constitution, he created the Wednesday Circle (Círculo das Quartas-feiras), together with students Adriano Nunes Carrazza and Cássio Schubsky, who were later joined by other students from the Law School at USP.
 The Circle, as it became known, met weekly for years to debate legal, political, literary and historical topics, etc. The Wednesday Circle had an important political role, with measures such as the first collective writ of security in the country and the first demonstrations for the impeachment of the then President Fernando Collor de Mello.

 Death

-He died of natural causes (cachexia) at his home on June 27, 2009, at the age of 94.
+Telles died of cachexia at his home on June 27, 2009, at the age of 94.

 Personal life

 Telles was first married in 1939 to Elza Xavier da Silva (d.
 1944).
-In 1947 he married the writer Lygia Fagundes Telles, separating in 1960; they had a son, the filmmaker Gofredo Telles Neto.
+In 1947, he married writer Lygia Fagundes Telles, separating in 1960; they had a son, the filmmaker Gofredo Telles Neto.
 His third marriage was in 1967, to the lawyer Maria Eugênia Raposo da Silva Telles; they had a daughter, Olívia.